Variococeles and Male Infertility

 How Much Improvement Is Typically Seen with a Successful Varicocele Repair

 Technically (according to the literature), a successful procedure is described as one that leads to at least a 50 percent increase in sperm count and quality, although I have regularly seen much higher levels of improvement in some men.
 In general, if the varicocele is bigger, then the improvements tend to be larger after repair, though this is not always the case.
 Review articles report an average overall increase in sperm density of about 10–12 million sperm per cc, an 11 percent improvement in motility, and a variable impact on morphology.
 However, what we can expect in terms of improvement does tend to correlate with baseline semen parameters.
-To take an example, I have certainly seen men with a pre-treatment sperm count of 5–10 million sperm per cc improve to over 20 million sperm per cc.
-However, if a man is starting out with fewer than 1 million sperm per cc, then getting to 5 million sperm per cc after a varicocele repair (at which point the couple would be a candidate for intrauterine insemination would be possible but less likely (see "Female Fertility Treatments" section for more information on IUI).
+To take an example, if a man has a pre-treatment total motile count (TMC) of 6 million sperm, then treatment of a clinically significant varicocele would have a decent chance of getting his TMC to above 10 million making him a potential candidate for IUI.
+However, if a man is starting out with a TMC of <1 million, then the odds of getting his TMC count to the point where IUI is an option is quite low.

 Virtual Azoospermia